kkonradpl/antpatt/README.md

 - C compiler

 You will also need several dependencies:
-- GTK+ 2 & dependencies
+- GTK+ 3 & dependencies
 - GSL
 - JSON-C
 - zlib

-GTK+ 3 is also partially supported (requires CMakeLists modification).

 Once you have all the necessary dependencies, you can use scripts available in the `build` directory.